dikortis/LetsTalkETC/Episodes/Episode_10.md

-I can like I can start with the principles and I guess Roman can get into the design so when I first started working in Syrian classic one of my goals was try to create a project that was as balanced as possible so you know whatever you have a power vacuum or
+I can like I can start with the principles and I guess Roman can get into the design so when I first started working in ethereum classic one of my goals was try to create a project that was as balanced as possible so you know whatever you have a power vacuum or